gfoury/UX305FA-DSDT-Patch/README.md

 To build the AML files from DSL source, type `make`.

-After `sh download.sh` and `make`, you'll copy this whole directory, `UX305FA-DSDT-Patch`, to the destination machine.
+After `sh download.sh` and `make`, you will later copy this whole directory, `UX305FA-DSDT-Patch`, to the destination machine.

 ### Installation media

 Create your 10.11 installation USB drive according to [RehabMan's guide] (http://www.tonymacx86.com/el-capitan-laptop-support/148093-guide-booting-os-x-installer-laptops-clover.html).
+Some notes:

+* We want Clover UEFI, not Clover Legacy.
+* For partitioning the USB drive, GPT is preferred.
+(I have not tested MBR.)

+#### Mounting the installer's EFI partition

+Because we're using the GPT format, the EFI partition on the USB installer is not automatically mounted when the drive is inserted.

+There is a quirk in the Clover installer: after installing to USB, the USB EFI partition may be mounted at `/Volumes/ESP`.

+If you want to mount the USB EFI partition at another time:

+1. If `/Volumes/EFI` already exists, use `diskutil unmont /Volumes/EFI` to unmount it.
+2. Run `diskutil list` to find the disk number of the USB drive, like `disk1`
+3. Run `diskutil mount /dev/disk1s1` to mount the EFI partition at `/Volumes/EFI`

+### Configuring Clover for the installer

-The only directory in `EFI/CLOVER/kexts` should be `Other`. `EFI/CLOVER/kexts/Other` should only contain `FakeSMC.kext` (from `downloads/kexts/RehabMan-FakeSMC-2015-1230.zip`) and `ApplePS2SmartTouchPad.kext` (from `SmartTouchPad_v4.4_Final_64bit.zip`).
+On the USB EFI partition, the only directory in `EFI/CLOVER/kexts` should be `Other`. `EFI/CLOVER/kexts/Other` should only contain `FakeSMC.kext` (from `downloads/kexts/RehabMan-FakeSMC-2015-1230.zip`) and `ApplePS2SmartTouchPad.kext` (from `SmartTouchPad_v4.4_Final_64bit.zip`).

 RehabMan's config file [`config_HD5300_5500_5600_6000.plist`] (https://github.com/RehabMan/OS-X-Clover-Laptop-Config/raw/master/config_HD5300_5500_5600_6000.plist) is a good choice for `config.plist`.
 Change `Graphics/Inject/Intel` to `false` for initial installation.

+### Copying files to USB

-You will need these files handy on the target machine: `FakeSMC.kext`, `ApplePS2SmartTouchPad.kext`, `HFSPlus.efi`, this `UX305FA-DSDT-Patch` directory, and the Clover installer.
+You will need these files handy on the target machine: the `UX305FA-DSDT-Patch` directory you prepared, `FakeSMC.kext`, `ApplePS2SmartTouchPad.kext`, `HFSPlus.efi`, and the Clover installer.
+Copy them to a USB drive.
 If you do not have another USB drive handy, you could copy those files to a folder on the `Install OS X El Capitan` disk.

 ## Target

+### BIOS settings

+To get into the BIOS on this machine, press `ESC` while the "ASUS" logo is on screen.

+Reset the BIOS settings to default with the menu item "Save & Exit: Restore Defaults".

+Under "Security: Secure Boot menu", set "Secure Boot Control" to Disabled.

+Under "Boot", set "Fast Boot" to Disabled, and "Launch CSM" to Enabled.

+Under "Advanced", set "VT-d" to Disabled.

+Under "Advanced: Graphics Configuration", set "DVMT Pre-Allocated" to 128M.

+Don't forget to "Save & Exit: Save Changes".

 ### Installing OS X

 Follow [RehabMan's installation guide] (http://www.tonymacx86.com/el-capitan-laptop-support/148093-guide-booting-os-x-installer-laptops-clover.html#post917904).

+Once you've reached "Post Installation" in RehabMan's guide, you'll need to copy the files described in "Copying files to USB" to the Desktop.
+After copying, I recommend ejecting all USB drives at this point.

 There is currently a bug in the trackpad driver: scrolling will not work until you have opened System Preferences:Trackpad, and changed "Scrolling speed" at least once.
 It can be difficult to navigate the Clover installer without scrolling.

+Install Clover as described in the guide.

+There is a quirk in the Clover installer: after installing, the EFI partition may be mounted at `/Volumes/ESP`.

+Otherwise, to mount the *hard drive* EFI partition:

+1. If `/Volumes/EFI` already exists, use `diskutil unmont /Volumes/EFI` to unmount it.
+2. Run `diskutil list` to find the disk number of the hard drive.
+It is very likely `disk0`.
+3. Run `diskutil mount /dev/disk0s1` to mount the EFI partition at `/Volumes/EFI`

+Because there will be an EFI partition on both your installation media and the hard drive, mounting the right EFI partition can be tricky.
+It is less prone to human error if you don't have any USB disks plugged in.

-Remember to install `HFSPlus.efi`, `FakeSMC.kext`, and `ApplePS2SmartTouchPad.kext` to the EFI partition.
-You should be able to reboot from the target disk after that.
+After installing Clover, remember to install `HFSPlus.efi`, `FakeSMC.kext`, and `ApplePS2SmartTouchPad.kext` to the hard drive's EFI partition as you did with the USB install media.

 ### Installing the patches

 From the `UX305FA-DSDT-Patch` directory, copy `build/*.aml` to the EFI partition's `EFI/CLOVER/ACPI/patched` directory.

-The AML files completely depend on DSDT/SSDT patches done by Clover according to `config.plist`.
+The AML files completely depend on DSDT/SSDT patches done by Clover according to the `config.plist`.
 Copy `build/config.plist` to `EFI/CLOVER/config.plist`.

 If you have the 1920x1080 display, `config.plist` is done.
-However, if you have the QHD/UHD display, `Graphics/Install/Intel` set to true will cause a hang at boot until you have patched IOKit.
-For QHD/UHD, set it back to false until patched.
-On other machines, I use `macPixelClockPatcher.command` from [floris497's repository] (https://github.com/floris497/mac-pixel-clock-patch) to patch IOKit.
+See the next section if you have a QHD/UHD display.

-I hate the ambient light sensor, and its driver has never worked right for me.
+I hate the ambient light sensor, and its driver has never worked quite right for me.
 Feel free to remove `EFI/CLOVER/ACPI/patched/SSDT-ALS.dsl`.

-Once you're done with file copying (don't forget to put `HFSPlus.efi` in `EFI/CLOVER/drivers64UEFI/`) you should be able to reboot from the installed disk.
+Once you're done with this section, you should be able to reboot from the hard drive.

+#### Side note: QHD/UHD displays

+(Skip this section if you have the FHD/1920x1080 display.)

+If you have the QHD/UHD display, the `config.plist` option `Graphics/Inject/Intel` set to true will cause a hang at boot until you have patched IOKit.
+Turn off Intel injection by setting `Graphics/Inject/Intel` to false until then.

+To patch IOKit on QHD/UHD machines, I use `macPixelClockPatcher.command` from [floris497's repository] (https://github.com/floris497/mac-pixel-clock-patch).

+OS upgrades tend to overwrite the IOKit patch, which can make your QHD/UHD machine unbootable with injection.
+You can disable `Graphics/Inject/Intel` for a single boot using Clover options.
+On the main Clover screen, press `O` to bring up Options, choose `Graphics Injector menu` then press space on the `InjectIntel` option.
+Press `ESC` twice and boot normally.
+Once you're in the OS, you can re-run the IOKit patcher.

 ### Installing drivers and tools

-I recommend not logging into any Apple services until you have completed this section.
+I recommend not logging into any Apple services until you have completed this section and the next.

 On the target machine, you can run `sudo ./install_downloads.sh` in this `UX305FA-DSDT-Patch` directory to set up kexts.
 This installs: